Specifications

 - Adding a new garment and battery

-I identified/defined critical areas to guide user stories
+Identified and defined critical areas to guide user stories:

 - App icon with battery left